cycle/docs/docs/en/entity-behaviors/install.md

 fire events on create, update and delete entity.
 The generator dispatch several events, allowing you to hook into the following moments in a entity's lifecycle: creating, created, updating, updated,deleting and deleted.

+> Note: Embedded entities do not support behaviors at the moment.

 ## Installation

 The package is available via composer and can be installed using the following command: